Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 No Niche Topic, Blogging about Everything

 I have seen some Tech blogs discussing hosting.
-Also, writing about yoga, organic farming and writing about how to get admission to that Great University, to me as a visitor that looks like a piece of scrapped content nothing more than that, and I quit reading that blog.
+Also, writing about yoga, organic farming, and writing about how to get admission to that Great University, to me as a visitor looks like a piece of scrapped content nothing more than that, and I quit reading that blog.

 If you need to blog, you have to stick to your niche.
 Remember it’s your blog and not a country’s national newspaper.

 When a new blog is built, you just thrive to get a backlink, irrespective of where the referral traffic comes from how authoritative the domain is, and what the class of the IP address it has.